MiniProfiler/rack-mini-profiler/README.md

 There are 4 storage options: `MemoryStore`, `RedisStore`, `MemcacheStore`, and `FileStore`.

 `FileStore` is the default in Rails environments and will write files to `tmp/miniprofiler/*`.  `MemoryStore` is the default otherwise.

-To change the default you can create a file in `config/initializers/mini_profiler.rb`

 ```ruby
 # set MemoryStore